 - Auckland Anniversary Day Regatta

-- Americas Cup 36 will run from December 2020 through March 2021 – Emirates Team New Zealand will represent the RNZYS.
+- Americas Cup 36 will run from March 6, 2021 – Emirates Team New Zealand will represent the RNZYS.

-- J Class (120 ft plus classic racing yachts) Fleet have been invited by RNZYS and Emirates Team New Zealand to attend the event.
-They will have their own regatta in Auckland during the America’s Cup period as well as another one likely to be in the Bay of Islands.
+- J Class (120 ft plus classic racing yachts) will have their own regatta in Auckland during the America’s Cup period as well attending the Millenium Cup in the Bay of Islands

-- The Classic Yacht Association NZ and Australia have been invited by RNZYS with support from Emirates Team New Zealand.
+- Classic Yacht Association NZ and Australia have been invited by RNZYS

-- An offshore race to Australia from Auckland – early June 2021 to join the Airlie Beach and Hamilton Island Regattas – run by RNZYS in association with an Australian club
+- Offshore race from Auckland to Queensland – early June 2021 to join the Airlie Beach and Hamilton Island Regattas

 - National or World match racing regatta – RNZYS have won the rights to host World Youth Match racing regatta 2020 currently so this is an evolution of this event.

-- A Trans-Tasman regatta between Australian and NZ leading yacht clubs – 10 clubs competing in NZ with 40 – 60 sailors (non-youth)
+- A Flag Officer Trans-Tasman regatta between Australian and NZ leading yacht clubs – 10 clubs competing in NZ with 40 – 60 sailors (non-youth)